SRL/SRL-5/doc/sphinx/index.rst

 =================================

-Here you will find (nearly) every function in SRL, complete with it's definition and hopefully usefull comments or examples.
+Here you will find (nearly) every function in SRL, complete with it's definition and hopefully useful comments or examples.

 The SRL Resource Library is being developed by the `SRL community
 <http://villavu.com>`_.
 You can find more information on the site.